 My asperges blanches was served with a vinaigrette sauce as is common in the south rather than the richer hollandaise sauce of the north.
 We had some good quality parmigiano reggiano and bread with it and it was delicious.
 The asperges blanches was surprisingly sweet.

 So in spite of not having the right equipment and doing things the hard way, the end result was a delicious meal of seasonal French white asparagus.
-If you can get hold of the white asparagus, do try them!How will you use this information to the fullest?
+If you can get hold of the white asparagus, do try them!What about you?
+What do you think?